pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 // how to expand.
 ```

 In these situations, proc macros need to either re-call the input macro invocation as part of their token output, or simply reject the input.
 If the proc macro needs to inspect the result of the macro invocation (for instance, to check or edit it, or to re-export a hygienic symbol defined in it), the author is currently unable to do so.
-This implies an additional place where a proc macro might encounter an unexpanded macro call, by _constructing_ it inside the definition:
+This implies an additional place where a proc macro might encounter an unexpanded macro call, by _constructing_ it:

 * In a proc macro definition: